New Deal coalition: Reagan Era and the Southern Strategy

 During the Presidency of Ronald Reagan (1981–1989), Republicans took control of prosperity issues, largely because of the poor performance of Jimmy Carter (1977–1981) in dealing with stagflation.
 Reagan's new economic policy of neoliberalism held that regulation was bad for economic growth and that tax cuts would bring sustained prosperity.
-In 1994 the Republicans swept control of Congress for the first time since 1952.
-The response of Democratic President Bill Clinton was: “We know big government does not have all the answers.
+In 1994, the Republicans scored a landslide victory, and swept control of Congress for the first time since 1952.
+The response of incumbent Democratic President Bill Clinton to the conservative wave was to adopt certain aspects of conservatism into the broader liberal platform, including an emphasis on fiscal conservatism and deregulation, through the process of "triangulation," leading to his 1996 State of the Union Address: “We know big government does not have all the answers.
 We know there's not a program for every problem....The era of big government is over.”
-Clinton went on to cut New Deal-inspired welfare programs and repeal some of the New Deal's restrictions on banks.
+Republican-designed bills, such as the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, which cut back select New Deal-era programs, were signed into law under his presidency, as were laws that rolled-back banking regulations dating to the days of the Great Depression.
 Clinton largely accepted the neoliberal argument, thereby abandoning the New Deal coalition's claim to the prosperity issue.

 While most Northerners supported the original civil rights movement, many conservative blue collar voters disliked the goal of racial integration and became fearful of rising urban crime.
 The Republicans, first under Richard Nixon, then later under Reagan, were able to corral these voters with promises to be tough on law and order.
 The votes of blue-collar workers contributed heavily to the Republican landslides of 1972 and 1984, and to a lesser extent 1980 and 1988.
 At the presidential level, the GOP made inroads among urban, middle-class White Southerners as early as 1928 and later in 1952.
 Starting in 1980, Reagan pulled together both middle-class and working-class White Southerners.
 At the state and local level the GOP made steady gains in both White groups until reaching majority status in most of the South by 2000.

 Scholars debate exactly why the New Deal coalition collapsed so completely.
 Most emphasize a Southern Strategy by Republicans to appeal to a backlash against Democratic national support for civil rights.
 However, a minority of scholars consider a demographic change in addition to race.
 They argue that the collapse of cotton agriculture, the growth of a suburban middle class, and the large-scale arrival of Northern migrants outweighed the racist factor.
 Both viewpoints agree that the politicization of religious issues important to White Southern Protestants (i.e. opposition to abortion and LGBT rights) in the "Bible Belt" made for a strong Republican appeal.